 Farm to Table (or Table to Farm)

-Here, I learned about the process of cultivating a variety of young plants: papayas, beans, corn, tomatoes, and bananas.
-Most fruits and vegetables can thrive in Belize’s tropical climate, but this rich soil helps young plants thrive.
-So, I visited Marie Sharp’s factory to follow the journey of one locally-grown fruit from farm to table.
+Most fruits and vegetables grow in Belize’s tropical climate, but this rich soil helps young plants thrive.
+So, I visited Marie Sharp’s factory to follow the journey of one locally-grown fruit from farm to table – the hot habanero pepper!

-All the fruits and vegetables used at Marie Sharp’s are still locally grown, making this a true Belizean company.
-At most restaurants in Belize one can find her sauce sitting on the table next to the salt and pepper shakers.
+All the fruits and vegetables Marie Sharp uses are locally grown.
+At most restaurants in Belize, you can find her sauce sitting on the table next to the salt and pepper shakers.
 I like spicy foods, but this stuff is HOT!
 Just a little of the spicy sauce goes a long way and has made my meals in Belize taste even better.